astronomer/astro-sdk/universal_transfer_operator/docs/guides/concepts.rst

 Tables
 ------

 A Table Dataset refers to a table in a database or a data warehouse like Postgres, Snowflake, etc. that stores data.
 They can be used in Universal Transfer Operator as input dataset or output datasets.
+The supported databases can be found at :ref:`supported_databases`.

 There are two types of tables: